If Helen’s face could launch a thousand ships, why can’t yours draw a few good readers? Get tips for author photos to

-It’s ironic how many fine independent writers are fully onboard with professional-class editing, design, and production, and yet when it comes to their author photos, you’re likely to be looking at a gallery of amateurism.
+It’s ironic how many fine independent writers are fully onboard with professional-class editing, book design, and book production, and yet when it comes to their author photos, you’re likely to be looking at a gallery of amateurism.
 Raise your hand if a family member took your shot.

 - Is a part of your spouse’s anatomy visible in your shot?
 (That disembodied arm around the shoulders, you know.)

 - Does your photo present you as just one of several landscape features in the beautiful meadow outside last summer’s vacation cottage?

 Let me make you feel better.
-Those of us who program conference events know that when you ask even a top-level publishing executive’s office for a photo to use in program notes, what arrives can be pathetically inadequate.
+Those who program conference events know that when you ask even a top-level publishing executive’s office for a photo to use in program notes, what arrives can be inadequate.
 Even the greats seem to have trouble finding their way to a professional photographer and need tips for author photos.

-But that’s what they — and you — need.
-Every two years, you need a professionally made career headshot.
+But that’s what they—and you—need.
+Every few years, consider getting a professional career headshot.
 It might cost anywhere from $150 to $450.
 It’s worth it.

 - Dying laughing is not a positive experience.
 Try to resist the hysterically happy shot.
-It’s not attractive, it’s annoying.
-We weren’t in on the joke, we feel left out.
+We weren’t in on the joke; we feel left out.

 - The best background is no background.
 Friends won’t let you drive drunk, and professional photographers won’t let the Eiffel Tower emerge from your left ear.

 - Don’t hold your book(s) in your shot.
-Nothing says carnival barker like an author clutching his or her book(s) in your professional photo reads a little desperate.
+Clutching your book(s) in your professional photo reads a little desperate.
 Plus, what happens for your next book?
 You'll need a new picture.
 Remember: dignity is a virtue.

 - It’s a headshot.
 Not an upper torso shot.
 Not an arm-on-the-back-of-the-sofa shot.
 Not a you-and-your-kids shot.
 Your photo has to convey accessible, intelligent personality in the tiny space of a Twitter thumbnail.
 “Headshot” means your head.
 We want your face up-close, not your furniture.

 - Get your shot in color.
 You can convert it to black-and-white when that’s requested but unrelieved black-and-white gets old fast.